modernish/modernish/README.md

 ### `use sys/base` ###

-Some very common external commands ought to be standardised, but aren't.
+Some very common and essential utilities are not specified by POSIX, differ widely among systems, and are not always available.
 For instance, the `which` and `readlink` commands have incompatible options on various GNU and BSD variants and may be absent on other Unix-like systems.
-This module provides a complete re-implementation of such basic utilities written as modernish shell functions.
-Scripts that use the modernish version of these utilities can expect to be fully cross-platform.
-They also have various enhancements over the GNU and BSD originals.
+The `sys/base` module provides a complete re-implementation of such non-standard but basic utilities, written as modernish shell functions.
+Using the modernish version of these utilities can help a script to be fully portable.
+These versions also have various enhancements over the GNU and BSD originals, some of which are made possible by their integration into the modernish shell environment.

 #### `use sys/base/readlink` ####
-`readlink`: Read the target of a symbolic link.
-Robustly handles weird filenames such as those containing newline characters.
-Stores result in the
+`readlink` reads the target of a symbolic link, robustly handling strange filenames such as those containing newline characters.
+It stores the result in the `REPLY` variable and optionally writes it on standard output.

-$REPLY variable and optionally writes it on standard output.
-Optionally canonicalises each path, following all symlinks encountered (for this mode, all but the last component must exist).
-Optionally shell-quote each item of output for later parsing by the shell, separating multiple items with spaces instead of newlines.
+Usage: `readlink` [ `-nsfQ` ] *file* [ *file* ... ]

+* `-n`: If writing output, don't add a trailing newline.
+* `-s`: *S*ilent operation: don't write output, only store it in `REPLY`.
+* `-f`: Canonicalise each path found, following all symlinks encountered, so the result is an absolute path that can be used starting from any working directory.
+For this mode, all but the last pathname component must exist.
+* `-Q`: Shell-*q*uote each unit of output.
+Separate by spaces instead of newlines.
+This generates a list of arguments in shell syntax, guaranteed to be suitable for safe parsing by the shell, even if the resulting pathnames should contain strange characters such as spaces or newlines and other control characters.

 #### `use sys/base/which` ####
 `which`: Outputs, and/or stores in the `REPLY` variable, either the first